2012-05-28

 3. Strict Laws with Clear Rewards and Punishments and Execution

-Some parents failed to give clear orders to their children and then punishing their children for wrong doing that they did not even understand in the first place.
-Such is a case of provoking the child's anger (Ephesians 6:4 Colossians 3:21 ).
-Some parents may failed to execute the consequence when their children did not obey their orders.
+Some parents failed to give clear orders to their children and then punished their children for wrongdoing that they did not even understand in the first place.
+Such is a case of provoking the child's anger (Ephesians 6:4, Colossians 3:21 ).
+Some parents may have failed to execute the consequence when their children did not obey their orders.
 That will result in future disobedience of their children since their parents are telling them that the consequences are not for real.

 4. Benefits to the People - Share Your Wealth